thegriglat/ecal-dpg-plots/README.md

 │       └── PN_PiN_fed632_iPN3_side0_2018.png
 ```

 `png` images is mandatory for the site.
-You can also provide `pdf`, `jpg`, `root` files with the corresponding name.
+You can also provide `pdf`, `jpg`, `root` files with the same name providing corresponding extensions.

-As you can see there are also two kinds of `metadata.yaml` files.
-These files contain metadata information which is used by the website to display plots.
+Both, session directory and plots's directories, have `metadata.yaml` files with metadata information.

-First of them, session's `metadata.yaml` like:
+Example of `metadata.yaml` for session directory:

 ```YAML
 title: CMS ECAL Performance for Ultra Legacy re-reconstruction of Run2